mjenquine/GA-SEIR-Course/unit_4/w11d04/instructor_notes/1_Intro_to_Integrating_React_w_rails.md

 For example, you've already learned...

 - [How to use the `fetch` method to get data](../../w11d04/instructor_notes/4.%20React_AJAX.md)
-- How to build a PHP API using postgres
+- How to build a Rails API using postgres

 So, the majority of the build we'll be doing today will be review and to help you understand how all the pieces fit together.